 • Proof of current student status (using our Proof of Student Form).

 Joint membership is available between CCPA and the following associations:

 - Prince Edward Island Counselling Association – Psychotherapist Counselling Chapter (PEICA-PCC)

-*You must be certified with CCPA in order to apply for CCPA-PEICA membership.
-Please apply as a new member, complete the certification process and then get in touch with National Office to become a PEICA member afterwards.
+*You must be CCC certified with CCPA in order to apply for the CCPA-PEICA membership.
+Please apply as a Professional member, complete the certification process, then get in touch with National Office to become a PEICA member.